-We are eclectic homeschoolers, which means that we use workbooks/sheets, are hands on with experiments, or really relaxed and do a little more unschooling.
-We bounce around as moods shift, as the seasons change, and so on.
-There are a lot of people, even homeschoolers that are confused by just what unschooling is though, and I thought I would share what it looks like for us, you can find the explaination for more of the different approaches to homeschooling here.
+There are a lot of people, even homeschoolers that are confused by just what unschooling is though, and I thought I would share what it looks like for us, you can find the explanation for more of the different approaches to homeschooling here.

 What is Unschooling and Do You Want To Do It?

-Because unschooling is interest led, your child is allowed and encouraged to learn everything they can about what interest them.
-For example we set up an aquairum and now are learning about pond eco systems and because of the aquarium, we are basically experimenting as we learn.
-You can see more about our aquaruim on Instagram.
+Because unschooling is interest-led, your child is allowed and encouraged to learn everything they can about what interests them.
+For example, we set up an aquarium and now are learning about pond ecosystems, and because of the aquarium, we are basically experimenting as we learn.
+You can see more about our aquarium on Instagram.

-Books, videos/documentaries are all apart of the learning process as is talking to people.
-Instead of sitting in a class of children the same age as your child with one teacher, learning what is deemed nescarriy to learn, they are learning on a topic they chose, they will be introduced to new vocabualry and so much more.
+Books, videos/documentaries are all a part of the learning process as is talking to people.
+Instead of sitting in a class of children the same age as your child with one teacher, learning what is deemed necessary to learn, they are learning on a topic they chose, they will be introduced to new vocabulary and so much more.